Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

 - Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-A proven ability to work as groups and demonstrate excellent communication skills.
+A proven ability to work as a team and an excellent ability to communicate.

 Education: